Eileen Colgan

+Life and career

 She began her acting career in Irish theatre in Dublin.
 Colgan then moved to London, where she appeared in television and radio roles.
 She also appeared on stage in Tokyo.

 Colgan was a longtime member of the Abbey Theatre Players in Dublin from 1971 until 1988.
 In 1973, she won a Jacob's Award for Best Television Performance by an Actress for her role in Hatchet.

 Her filmography included roles in Quackser Fortune Has a Cousin in the Bronx in 1970, My Left Foot in 1989, Far and Away in 1992, The Secret of Roan Inish in 1994, Angela's Ashes in 1999, and Tara Road in 2005.

+Death and legacy

 Eileen Colgan died on 10 March 2014, at the age of 80.
 She was survived by four children and eight grandchildren.
 Colgan was the widow of theatre director Alan Simpson, whom she had married after his divorce from Carolyn Swift.
 Simpson died in 1980.